Oxy–fuel welding and cutting: Gasoline

 Tests showed that an oxy-gasoline torch can cut steel plate up to 0.5 in thick at the same rate as oxy–acetylene.
 In plate thicknesses greater than 0.5 in the cutting rate was better than that of oxy–acetylene; at 4.5 in it was three times faster.
 Additionally the liquid fuel vapour is about 4x the density of a gaseous fuel.
 A high velocity cutting flame is produced by the huge volume expansion while the liquid transitions to a vapour so the cutting flame can cut across voids (air space between plates).

 Oxy-gasoline torches can also cut through paint, dirt, rust and other contaminating surface materials coating old steel.
 This system provides almost 100% oxidation during cutting, leaving almost no molten steel in the slag to prevent "sticking" together cut material.
 Operating cost for a gasoline torch is typically 75-90% less than using propane or Acetylene.

 The gasoline can be fed either from a pressurized tank (whose pressure can be hand-pumped or fed from a gas cylinder) or a non-pressurized tank, with the fuel being drawn into the torch by a venturi action created by the pressurized oxygen flow.
 Another low cost approach commonly used by jewelry makers in Asia is using air bubbled through a gasoline container by a foot-operated air pump, and burning the fuel-air mixture in a specialized welding torch.

 Hydrogen

 Hydrogen has a clean flame and is good for use on aluminium.
 It can be used at a higher pressure than acetylene and is therefore useful for underwater welding and cutting.
 It is a good type of flame to use when heating large amounts of material.
 The flame temperature is high, about 2,000 °C for hydrogen gas in air at atmospheric pressure, and up to 2800 °C when pre-mixed in a 2:1 ratio with pure oxygen (oxyhydrogen).
-Hydrogen is not used for welding steels and other ferrous materials, because it causes hydrogen embrittlement.

 For some oxyhydrogen torches the oxygen and hydrogen are produced by electrolysis of water in an apparatus which is connected directly to the torch.
 Types of this sort of torch: